“Excuse me, miss. It appears that you have a blighted ovum.”

-Moms will often experience many of the common pregnancy symptoms like nausea, breast soreness and fatigue.
+Moms will often experience many of the common pregnancy symptoms like nausea, breast soreness, and fatigue.

 But within a week or two, those early symptoms may wane as the hormone levels take a dive.

-This will likely result in spotting or bleeding (though spotting and bleeding is completely natural during the first trimester and even during the rest of your pregnancy – so go see your doc for a more personalized diagnosis and slap down a pad or liner).
+This will likely result in spotting or bleeding (though spotting and bleeding are completely natural during the first trimester and even during the rest of your pregnancy – so go see your doc for a more personalized diagnosis and slap down a pad or liner).

-image source: Pinterst Savy Life
+image source: Pinterest Savy Life